connectedblue/capstone/capstone/data/README.md

 Raw coursera data is Coursera-SwiftKey.zip, downloaded from project site.

-Each raw variable is defined and loaded in a seperate R file with the name of the variable the same as the file name (so that it is auto cached when load.project() is run)
+Each lanhguage corpus is loaded seperately into a variable defined into an R file of the same name.
+These are cached after loading before passing to munge